 Therefore, my sexual desire pushes me to procreate.

-So I go out and do the thing that is good and healthy for me: I create a relationship in my life.
+So I go out and do the thing that is good and healthy for me: I build a relationship with a girl.

 Benefit 5: NoFap depression improved my self-discipline